The trusty motorbike neck tube. Worth its weight in gold on a cold winter’s day.

 Winter neck warmers

 ARMR Moto are a relatively new name to motorcycle apparel.
 Their Neck Wind Guard costs £9.99 and comes with full shoulder cover to prevent nay wind entering your jacket.
 Made from the lightweight material, it doesn’t feel too bulky around your neck.
 The neck can be adjusted at the back with velcro and for easy removal.

-Made from windproof and breathable VENTEX 3-layer softshell and microfleece, the Maribo neck warmer features a stylish zip design and flat seams to prevent any irritation.
-With an extra length for your back and chest, your body heat is kept in your jacket for a more comfortable ride. £19.99.
+Made from windproof and breathable tri-laminated fabric for better thermal retention, the Menza Plastron neck warmer features a pull-over design and flat seams to prevent irritation.
+With an extra length for your back and chest, your body heat stays in your jacket for a warmer ride.

 Water-resistant, windproof, Gore-Windstopper